 4 – Choosing the Right Community

-Selecting the right neighborhood and community is just as important as the actual location of your property.
+Selecting the right neighborhood and community for your custom beach home is just as important as the actual location of your property.
 To maximize the return of your investment, you should opt to build your home in a strong community that has plenty to offer.
 Doing so can maintain, and even increase, the value of your home, should you decide to sell your dream home one day.
 Not to mention, it can turn your custom home into a viable rental property that is attractive to visitors looking to experience the area.
 Seabrook Island is among the fastest-growing sea islands in South Carolina, as there are endless amenities and activities to enjoy.
 We afford residents and their guests the unique opportunity to enjoy the first-class amenities of a resort while set in a tranquil private-gated community.

 Imagine waking each day and being summoned by a horseback beach ride along miles of pristine sand, or a round of championship golf on two lush, green courses.
 Maybe you prefer to fill your time with racquet sports like pickleball and tennis, or savory Lowcountry cuisine at one of our fine-dining venues.
 Whatever your choice, a day on Seabrook is one well spent.
 Our serene community is located just a short drive away from Downtown Charleston, SC, which is famous for its historic cobblestone streets and charming Southern hospitality.
 According to Travel and Leisure magazine, it is also the number one city in the world.
 Even so, you can fulfill many of your day to day needs without ever having to leave the laidback island ambiance if you so choose!